nombiezinja/k2so/README.md

-# Teleport Challenge-1 L4
+# K2SO

-This repository contains Ti Zhang's solution to [Teleport's candidate assessment challenge](https://github.com/gravitational/careers/blob/main/challenges/systems/challenge-1.md).
+This repository started from my solution to [Teleport's candidate assessment challenge](https://github.com/gravitational/careers/blob/main/challenges/systems/challenge-1.md).
+The challenge [did not work out](https://github.com/nombiezinja/k2so/pull/1#issuecomment-3387805898), but the exercise is fun.

 Below are concise checklists consolidated from the original doc, to ensure all requirements are met, and as a convenient reference during verification during development and review.